wildcat-fp/wildcat/README.md

 ## Modules

-This repository is divided into two main modules:
+This repository is divided into three main modules:

 ### wildcat-core